thebravoman/software_engineering_2015/hm_count_words/description.md

 Three files should be present.
 One for Ruby, Java and C++.

 ## SVG graphic.
-The first bar, for the world with most occurences should be 500 pixels height and on the left.
+The first bar, for the world with most occurrences should be 500 pixels height and on the left.
 The others should be proportionally smaller.
 The smaller bar should be 1 pixel.

 ## What is a "word"